-Nikita Khrushchev was born in 1894 to a peasant family in the Ukraine.
-As a child he remained in the village tending livestock for most of the year, though in the winter he was able to attend an elementary school (a rarity for peasant children before the Russian Revolution).
-Shortly before World War I Khrushchev took on a job as a pipe fitter but was also involved in trade unions.
+Nikita Khrushchev (1894-1971) was leader of the Soviet Union after the death of Joseph Stalin.
+Lasting a little over a decade, his leadership spanned a crucial phase of the Cold War.
+Khrushchev was born in 1894 to a peasant family in Ukraine.
+As a child he remained in the village, tending livestock for most of the year, though in the winter he was able to attend an elementary school (a rarity for peasant children before the Russian Revolution).
+Shortly before World War I Khrushchev took on a job as a pipe fitter, also becoming involved in trade unions.
 In 1917 he was elected chairman of a village soviet (council) in his hometown of Kalinovka, after which he fought for the Red Army during the Russian Civil War (1918-21).
-His first wife died from typhus during the deprivation of the Civil War, Khrushchev remaining so true to his communist principles that he insisted her coffin be hauled over a fence into the graveyard rather than pass through the church.
+His first wife died from typhus, caused by the deprivation of the Civil War.
+True to his communist principles, Khrushchev insisted her coffin be hauled over a fence into the graveyard rather than pass through the church.

-This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
+This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation:

 J. Llewellyn & S. Thompson, “Nikita Khrushchev”, Alpha History, accessed [today’s date], https://alphahistory.com/coldwar/nikita-khrushchev/.